notsniped/discord-snipe-bot/README.md

 Also in the same part of the code, replace 'EMPRY_USERNAME#0000' in the owner variable with your Discord username.

 # How to install
-To install for windows, run win_cmd_installer.bat.
+To install for windows, run win_cmd_install.bat.
 If you are on a machine running GNU/Linux, run linux_installer.sh.

 # features